 Diary

 The parents of my generation tend to be older by the time their first baby is born, and our families will generally be smaller than the majority of families from the past.
-Many of our parents will live longer lives than their parents, and will enjoy a slightly higher standard of living.
-Our parents are more open to switch careers and look for alternative work arrangements.
+Many of our parents will live longer lives than their parents and will enjoy a slightly higher standard of living.
+Our parents are more open to switching careers and looking for alternative work arrangements.
 The best feature of Generation Y is that they are much more likely to lavish upon their children both love and material possessions.

 However controversial, Generation Alpha is getting a lot more screen time.
 There are shows and apps made for even the youngest members of Generation Alpha.
-Some offer exhilarating entertainment and others are brilliantly educational.
-Some of us are practically being raised by technology and even parents who limit screen time will still allow us more than they had when they were our age.
-Because of this some people are labelling us Generation Glass.
+Some offer exhilarating entertainment, and others are brilliantly educational.
+Some of us are practically being raised by technology.
+Even parents who limit screen time will still allow us more than they had when they were our age.
+Because of this, some people are labeling us Generation Glass.

-I have never hidden the fact that I love my screen time and that mommy allows me to play games and watch shows.
-Some may criticize our family but we have to find the right mix of activities that works for us.
-Each of our days consist of outdoor activities (weather permitting), indoor play, reading, social time, learning, and screen time.
+I have never hidden the fact that I love my screen time and that Mommy allows me to play games and watch shows.
+Some may criticize our family, but we have to find the right mix of activities that works for us.
+Each of our days consists of outdoor activities (weather permitting), indoor play, reading, social time, learning, and screen time.
 In our family we aim for a healthy mix of activities for well-rounded fun and education.

 Peachy with mommy's cell phone